 Government response on Labour Day processions

-"The Statutory Minimum Wage (SMW) rate has been raised to $34.5 per hour with effect from today.
-Since the implementation of SMW on the Labour Day of 2011, the employment market has remained broadly stable and the earnings of low-income workers have continued to improve.
-Total employment rose by over 300 000.
+The spokesman said, "The Statutory Minimum Wage (SMW) rate has been raised to $37.5 per hour with effect from today.
+Since the implementation of the SMW in 2011, the earnings of low-income workers recorded continued increases while total employment rose by over 300 000.
 The unemployment rate in the past year largely stayed at 2.8 per cent, the lowest level in more than 20 years.

 "The Government has also embarked on preparatory work for abolishing the use of employers' mandatory contributions under the Mandatory Provident Fund System to offset severance payment and long service payment, including discussion with relevant stakeholders on the operational details for the abolition.
 It will strive to introduce the enabling bill into the Legislative Council (LegCo) next year, with a view to securing passage by the LegCo by 2022.

 "On improving other labour benefits, five-day statutory paternity leave came into force in this January.
 Meanwhile, the Government has commenced the drafting of the enabling legislation to extend statutory maternity leave from the current 10 weeks to 14 weeks, targeting to introduce the bill into the LegCo by the end of this year.

 "To afford greater protection of employment rights and benefits for non-skilled workers employed by government service contractors, the Government has implemented a set of improvement measures from April, such as increasing the technical weighting in tender evaluation and the weighting of wage level as a criterion for technical assessment, and requiring contractors to provide contractual gratuities and other employment benefits."